j-hach/excel13-crash-registry/README.md

 Temporary Fix:

-  Copy the target file. ("test.xlsm" -> "test - Copy.xlsm")
+  1) Copy the target file. ("test.xlsm" -> "test - Copy.xlsm").

-  Open the copied file without Enabling Macro.
+  2) Open the copied file without Enabling Macro.

-  Go to vba editor (Alt+F11).
+  3) Go to vba editor (Alt+F11).

-  Make changes without impacting the code. (e.g. adding a " " and delete it) Save it as original name.
-(Replacing "test.xlsm") Files will then be recovered temporarily, but files may crash again a while later.
+  4) Make changes without impacting the code. (e.g. adding a " " and delete it)

+  5) Save it as original name.
+(Replacing "test.xlsm")

+Files will then be recovered temporarily, but files may crash again a while later.

 Permanent Fix:
 1) Running below command line.
 Reg.exe add "HKCU\Software\Microsoft\Office\16.0\Excel\Options" /v "ForceVBALoadFromSource" /t REG_DWORD /d "1" /f

 OR
 2) Running the attached ForceVBALoadFromSource.reg

 OR
 3) Add registry by regedit.exe